Capital Gains Tax After Selling a House [market_city]

 What are the eligibility requirements for the primary residence exclusion?

-You must meet the ownership, use, and frequency tests: owning and living in the home for at least two of the last five years, and not claiming the exclusion on another property in the past two years.
+You must meet all three criteria for ownership, use, and frequency tests: you must have owned and lived in the home at least 2 of the last 5 years, and you must not have claimed the exclusion on another property in the last 2 years.

 What factors influence capital gains tax liability in Raleigh?